anita56yu/noteapp_iid_tdd/docs/FEATURES.md

 A user can have multiple devices.
 These devices can access all the notes and keywords owned by the user.
 The notes and keywords should be synchronized among the devices owned by a user.
 User facing APIs should guard against illegal parameters

+## Design Decisions
+For concurrency of notes and contents, we will use optimistic locking on the repository side.
+On the client side(frontend), it will keep 2 copies of the note it is working on: the real copy and the working copy.
+The real copy is the closest to its counter part in the repository, and the working copy as the current content that is changed.
+Everytime the repository is updated, the client side receives an event, and updates the real copy accordingly.
+Simultaneously, the client side also need to merge the update into the working copy.
+If the update doesn't confict with the working content, it should be successfully merged, and update the version number.
+If the update conflict with the working content, the client side discard or manually merged the working content(stale).

 ## Features
 - [ ] **F1:** Note Lifecycle Management.
 Users can create, read, update, and delete their own notes.
     - [x] **T1.1:** Create a `Note` model with attributes like ID, title, and content.